Econans/.github/.github/ISSUE_TEMPLATE/test-case-request.md

 ---
-name: Test case
+name: Test case request
-about: Specify a new test case for this project
+about: Request a new test case
 title: ''
 labels: test
 assignees: ''

 ---

-**Describe what the test case is testing.**
+**Test description**
 _Replace this with a clear and concise description of what the test case is for and what use case is tested._

 **Prerequisite**